Allocating Common-Value Goods: Introduction

-Although the mechanism design problem we eventually tackle may appear quite different, the motivation and implication of this paper resonate with the literature on queue design, particularly the work that emphasizes asymmetries of information and learning through the allocation process.\footnote{Pioneered by \citet{naor1969regulation}, there is a large literature on optimal queue design without quality uncertainty but with a focus on other important aspects.
-See \citet{hassin2003queue} and \citet{hassin2016rational} for comprehensive surveys.} \citet{zhang2010sound} and \citet{doval2024social} study organ-transplant allocation in U.S. queue-based systems and provide empirical evidence of observational learning.\footnote{\citet{su2004patient,su2005patient,su2006recipient} also study the assignment of transplant organs through waiting lists and suggest mechanisms that induce agents to accept marginal kidneys to reduce wastage of organs.} \citet{leshno2022dynamic} shows theoretically a similar implication of waiting-list-with-decline systems that are often used in practice. \citet{che2018recommender} and \citet{kremer2014implementing} study mechanism design for social learning, and observe that agents do not internalize the feedback effects of exploration, implying that withholding past actions may improve social welfare.
+Finally, although our setting may appear irrelevant, the motivation of this paper resonates with the literature on queue design, particularly the strand that emphasizes informational externalities arising during the allocation process.\footnote{Pioneered by \citet{naor1969regulation}, there is a large literature on optimal queue design without quality uncertainty but with a focus on other important aspects.
+See \citet{hassin2003queue} and \citet{hassin2016rational} for comprehensive surveys.} \citet{zhang2010sound} and \citet{doval2024social} study organ transplantation in U.S. queue-based systems and provide empirical evidence that what agents learn from others affects their decisions and, in turn, the allocation probability.\footnote{\citet{su2004patient,su2005patient,su2006recipient} also study the assignment of transplant organs through waiting lists and propose mechanisms that induce agents to accept marginal kidneys in order to reduce organ wastage.} \citet{leshno2022dynamic} establishes a similar implication theoretically in waiting-list-with-decline systems commonly used in practice. \citet{kremer2014implementing} and \citet{che2018recommender} study mechanism design problems in social learning models as in \citet{banerjee1992simple}, \citet{bikhchandani1992theory}, and \citet{smith2000pathological} and show that agents do not internalize the feedback effects of exploration, implying that withholding information about past actions may improve social welfare.\footnote{In traditional social learning models, many studies explore network structures which induce efficient learning.
+See, e.g., \citet{acemoglu2011bayesian}, \citet{lobel2015information}, and \citet{kartik2024beyond}.} In Subsection \ref{subsec: laissez-faire}, we return to this literature and discuss a theoretical connection between our model and models of social learning.